Bonsai: Gradient-free Graph Condensation for Node Classification: Introduction and Related Works

 \section{Introduction and Related Works}

-Graph Neural Networks (\gnns) have shown remarkable success in various predictive tasks on graph data~\citep{gat, gcn, graphsage}.
-However, real world graphs often contain millions of nodes and edges making the training pipeline slow and computationally demanding~\citep{ogbn}.
-This limitation hinders their adoption in resource-constrained environments~\citep{edge} and applications dealing with massive datasets~\citep{ogbn}. \textit{Graph distillation} (also called condensation) has emerged as a promising way to bypass this bottleneck~\citep{gcond,gdem,gcsr,sfgc}.
-The objective in graph distillation is to synthesize a significantly smaller distilled data set that retains the essential information of the original data.
-By training \gnns on these distilled datasets, we can achieve comparable performance while reducing computational overhead and storage costs.
+Graph Neural Networks (\gnns) have shown remarkable success in various predictive tasks on graph data such as node classification and link prediction~\citep{gat, gcn, graphsage, graphreach}, modeling physical systems~\citep{rigidbody,benchmarking,gnode,brownian}, and spatio-temporal data~\citep{neuromlr,frigate}.
+However, real-world graphs often contain millions of nodes and edges making the training pipeline slow and computationally demanding~\citep{ogbn}.
+This limitation hinders their adoption in resource-constrained environments~\citep{edge} and applications dealing with massive datasets~\citep{ogbn}. \textit{Graph condensation} (also called graph distillation) has emerged as a promising way to bypass this bottleneck~\citep{gcond,gdem,gcsr,sfgc}.
+The objective in graph condensation is to synthesize a significantly smaller condensed data set that retains the essential information of the original data.
+By training \gnns on these condensed datasets, we can achieve comparable performance while reducing computational overhead and storage costs.
 This makes \gnns more accessible and practical for a wider range of applications, including those with limited computational resources and large-scale datasets.
-In this work, we study the problem of graph distillation for node classification.
+In this work, we study the problem of graph condensation for node classification. \begingroup \endgroup